2011 Cordova–Blountsville tornado: Formation and track into Reform

 The tornado touched down at 3:40 p.m.
 CDT (20:40 UTC) in northeastern Pickens County, Alabama, damaging a few chicken homes at EF1 strength and uprooting several hardwood trees at the same strength.
 The tornado retained this intensity and widened as it crossed Pine Grove Road near Carloss.
 The tornado ran parallel to the track of another EF2 tornado that hit areas a short distance north of the tornado.
 It crossed County Road 12, west of Owens, and moved through areas northwest of Stansel.
 As the tornado neared Reform, it turned to the east, directly impacting Lathrop.

 After the tornado impacted Lathrop, it moved through forested areas, uprooting trees at EF0 and EF1 intensity.
 Damage in the area was sporadic as the tornado neared Lubbub.
 At least two homes north of the town were damaged at EF0 intensity as the tornado crossed County Road 49, along with several swaths of trees.
 The tornado continued along a straight path, crossing into Tuscaloosa County before turning to the east.
 It crossed SR 171 at EF3 intensity, debarking several hardwood trees and inflicting minor damage to a home.
 At least four people were killed in the area; two fatalities occurred within a home that was destroyed at EF3 intensity.

 The tornado caused roof damage to houses and destroyed a few outbuildings before moving into Tuscaloosa County and briefly into Fayette County, causing major EF2 tree damage and minor structural damage.
 The tornado then moved back into Tuscaloosa County, causing mostly minor tree and structural damage at EF1 strength before rapidly intensifying and crossing into Fayette County once again.
 There, it completely destroyed at least one mobile home, with the frame being separated and the remaining debris being tossed by the tornado.
 The tornado appeared to strengthen even further and several mobile homes were obliterated with debris being lofted and frames twisted and thrown.
 Damage was rated EF3 in this area.
 Many trees were downed as well before the tornado moved into Walker County.

 The tornado then weakened to EF1 strength and caused mostly minor damage to trees and mobile homes.
 South of Oakman, numerous trees were snapped and uprooted, a cell phone tower was knocked down, and mobile homes were destroyed at EF2 intensity.
 It then rolled vehicles and destroyed a cinder block house to the southeast of Oakman, with damage rated EF3 at that location.
-The tornado weakened considerably as it approached Corridor X (US 78 of the Appalachian Development Highway System (now I-22/US 78), with only minor EF0 tree damage, before it strengthened significantly as it entered the town of Cordova as a 0.5 mi wide EF3 tornado.
+The tornado weakened considerably as it approached Corridor X/US 78/SR 4, with only minor EF0 tree damage, before it strengthened significantly as it entered the town of Cordova as a 0.5 mi wide EF3 tornado.

 Damage in Cordova and Sipsey

-Track and intensity map of the tornado through Cordova.
-The orange line is the track of a separate EF3 tornado that hit the town 11 hours earlier.